TerraWBG/Terra-Privacy/index.md

 If Terra offers paid features, subscriptions, or in-app purchases, those transactions are handled by Apple through the App Store.
 Terra does not collect or store your payment card information.

-## Contacting Support

-If you contact Terra support by email, the information you choose to include in your message will be used only to respond to your question, feedback, or support request.
+## Terms of Use (EULA)

+Terra is distributed through the Apple App Store and uses Apple’s standard End User License Agreement (EULA).
+By downloading or using Terra, users agree to Apple’s Standard Terms of Use.

+Terms of Use (EULA): https://www.apple.com/legal/internet-services/itunes/dev/stdeula/

 ## Changes to This Policy

 This privacy policy may be updated if Terra’s features or privacy practices change.
 Any updates will be posted on this page with a revised effective date.

+## Contacting Support

+If you contact Terra support by email, the information you choose to include in your message will be used only to respond to your question, feedback, or support request.

 ## Contact